AUTHORS

 HIROMI KAWAKAMI

 (b.
 1958) is one of Japan’s leading novelists.
 Many of her books have been published in English, most recently the story collection Dragon Palace and the novel The Third Love, both translated by Ted Goossen.
 Other titles include Manazuru, translated by Michael Emmerich; Record of a Night Too Brief, translated by Lucy North; and The Nakano Thrift Shop, Parade: A Folktale, Strange Weather in Tokyo (shortlisted for the Man Asian Literary Prize in 2013), and The Ten Loves of Nishino, translated by Allison Markin Powell.
-“The Dragon Palace” appears in vol. 3 of Monkey Business, and “Hazuki and Me” in vol. 5.
-“Banana,” which was published in vol. 4 of Monkey Business, is included in The Best Small Fictions 2015 (Queen’s Ferry Press).
-“Sea Horse” appears in vol. 2 of MONKEY, and an excerpt from The Third Love in vol. 4.
-People from My Neighborhood, translated by Ted Goossen, was published by Granta Books in 2020 and Soft Skull Press in 2021.
-The series continues to be featured in both the Japanese and English editions of MONKEY.
+People from My Neighborhood, translated by Ted Goossen, was published by Granta Books in 2020.
+“The Dragon Palace,” appears in vol. 3 of Monkey Business and “Hazuki and Me” in vol. 5.
+“Banana,” which was published in vol. 4 of Monkey Business, was included in The Best Small Fictions 2015 (Queen’s Ferry Press).
+“Sea Horse” appears in MONKEY, vol. 2; “Yoshiwara Dreaming” in vol. 4; and “The Cathedral” in vol. 5.

 MIEKO KAWAKAMI (b.
 1976) is an award-winning novelist and poet.
 Her novel Breasts and Eggs, translated by Sam Bett and David Boyd, was published by Europa Editions in 2020 to great acclaim.
 Heaven, also co-translated by Bett and Boyd, was published in 2021, and All the Lovers in the Night in 2022.
 Her short novel Ms Ice Sandwich (Pushkin Press, 2018) was translated by Louise Heal Kawai.
 Her stories and prose poems, translated by Hitomi Yoshio, appear in vols.
 1–7 of Monkey Business.
 “Good Stories Originate in the Caves of Antiquity,” a conversation with Haruki Murakami, was published in MONKEY, vol. 1; “Seeing,” a poem, appears in MONKEY, vol. 2; “Upon Seeing the Evening Sky,” an essay, in vol. 3; and “The Day Before,” a poem, in vol. 4.

 SATOSHI KITAMURA (b.
 1956) is an award-winning picture-book author and illustrator.
 His own books include Stone Age Boy, Millie’s Marvellous Hat, and The Smile Shop.
 He has worked with numerous authors and poets.
 His graphic narratives are featured in vols.
 5–7 of Monkey Business: “Mr. Quote” in vol. 7, “Igor Nocturnov” in vol. 6, and “Variation and Theme,” inspired by a Charles Simic poem, in vol. 5.
 In vol. 1 of MONKEY, he published “The Heart of the Lunchbox”; “The Overcoat” appears in vol. 2, “The Cave” in vol. 3, and “Five Parallel Lines” in vol. 4, to which he also contributed the cover illustration.
+“Fish in Muddy Waters,” appears in vol. 5.

 JON KLASSEN (b.
 1981) is an award-winning Canadian writer and illustrator of children’s books and an animator.
 This Is Not My Hat won both the Caldecott Medal and the Kate Greenaway Medal.
 His work has appeared in the Japanese MONKEY